The Last Kingdom (TV series): Series Three

-All ten episodes of series three appeared on Netflix on 19 November 2018.
+The ten-episode third series premiered in its entirety on Netflix on 19 November 2018.

 Series Four

-The fourth series is based on Cornwell’s seventh and eighth novels The Pagan Lord and The Empty Throne.
+The fourth series adapts Cornwell's seventh and eighth novels The Pagan Lord and The Empty Throne.
 Similar to series three, there are significant plot changes from the novels.
-The fourth season takes place around 901 to 912 and deals with Danish attacks and political struggles in Mercia and attacks on Winchester.
+The series covers the years 909–911 and deals with the early years of King Edward's reign over the Saxons, ongoing political struggles in Mercia and the Second Great Danish Army's continued invasion of Wessex that culminates in the Siege of Wintanceaster.

-All ten episodes of series four appeared on Netflix on 26 April 2020.
+The ten-episode fourth series premiered in its entirety on Netflix on 26 April 2020.